Our families stay housed!

 - Education & job training

-- Access to professional social workers who help families find jobs, affordable housing and referrals to other agencies as needed
+- Access to professional advocates who help families find jobs, affordable housing and referrals to other agencies as needed

 - Financial literacy programs